 |Young K. Sohn||Chair||x||x|

-The Board has determined that eight of nine Cadence directors are independent under the NASDAQ guidelines.
+The Board has determined that seven of eight Cadence directors are independent under the NASDAQ guidelines.

 The five current committees of the Board are the Audit Committee, Compensation Committee, Corporate Governance and Nominating Committee, Finance Committee and Strategy Committee.
 Occasionally, the Board may establish a new committee or disband a current committee depending upon internal circumstances or external requirements.